Setting up Meshery Development Environment on Windows

 Perform the following steps in order:

-1. Install Windows Subsystem for Linux (WSL)
+1. Enable and configure Windows Subsystem for Linux (WSL)

 Open Powershell in administrator mode and run: